 - Records management providers.

-- We will disclose personal information if you have consented to any disclosure to a third party, including as part of our providing you legal advice, representation, or services.
+- We will disclose personal information if you have consented to any disclosure to a third party.

-We currently transfer information to the following countries outside of the EEA: United States of America, Canada, China, Hong Kong, and Japan.
+We currently transfer information to the following jurisdictions: the United States, Canada, the United Kingdom, the European Economic Area, China, Hong Kong, and Japan.

+From time to time, as disclosed above, we may transfer your personal information to our third party service providers.
 Transfers to our third party service providers are to enable them to use and store your personal information on our behalf.
-We will endeavor to make sure that third party service providers offer your personal information the same level of protection as granted by us in this notice.
-We also ensure that, where your information is transferred to any country outside the EEA, this is done in compliance with relevant data protection legislation.
+We have in place a program to contractually obligate our third party service providers to offer your personal information an essentially equivalent level of protection as granted by us in this notice.
+This program also ensures that, where your information is transferred to any jurisdiction outside of your home country, the transfer is done in compliance with relevant data protection legislation, regulations, and guidelines issued by relevant supervisory authorities.
 You can request further details by contacting firstname.lastname@example.org.

-We will keep your personal information only for as long as necessary depending on the purpose for which it was provided.
+We will keep your personal information only for as long as necessary depending on the purpose for which it was provided and the periods specified in relation to the relevant system in our data protection policies.

 When determining how long we will keep your personal information, we will take into account various factors, including: